Accelize/drm/doc/drm_sw_advanced_description.rst

-trigger_async_callback         string    Write-only    No                      only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    No                      only for testing, insert a message with the value as content hdk_compatibility              string    Read-only     NA                      only for testing, return the lower version of the HDK it is compatible with
+trigger_async_callback         string    Write-only    No                      only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    No                      only for testing, insert a message with the value as content hdk_compatibility              string    Read-only     NA                      only for testing, return the lower version of the HDK it is compatible with health_period                  uint32_t  Read-only     >=0                     return the current value of the health period.
+0 means the asychronous feature is disabled health_retry                   uint32_t  Read-only     >=0                     return the current value of the health retry timeout.
+0 means there will be no retry health_retry_sleep             uint32_t  Read-only     >=0                     return the current value of the health retry sleep ws_api_retry_duration          uint32_t  Read-write    >=0                     read and write the period of time in seconds during which retries occur on activate and deactivate functions
 =============================  ========  ============  ======================  =============================================